goldenrishabh/Todo-list-CLI-program/README.txt

-(Copy the batch file in c drive to access the program through command prompt)
+(Copy the batch file along with the python file in c drive to access the program through command prompt)

 This is a command-line-interface "todo" program.
 The functionalities of the program include: